zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-expressive-application.md

 }
 ```

-## Using Input-Filter
+## Using InputFilter

 ### Create Handler

-Using the input-filter in a request handler, e.g.
+Using the input filter in a request handler, e.g.
 `src/Album/Handler/ListHandler.php`:

 ```php